 Historic Price Changes & Housing Affordability

 Two data points that real estate investors often review when deciding which markets to buy rental property in are the historic changes in home prices and the affordability of housing in a specific area.

 The historic rise or fall in home prices can provide an indicator of the potential for future price changes over the long term, while housing affordability is one indicator of how strong or weak the demand for rental property may be.

-Each quarter the FHA releases up-to-date data on the change in home prices for all markets across the U.S. The most recent FHA 2019 Q3 House Price Index report for the Charleston-North Charleston MSA shows:
+Each month Freddie Mac releases up-to-date data on the change in home prices for all markets across the U.S. The most recent Freddie Mac House Price Index (FMHPI) report for the Charleston-North Charleston, SC MSA reveals:

 The Housing Affordability Index (HAI) from the NAR (National Association of Realtors) measures how affordable buying an existing single-family home is for a family earning the median income in an area.
 The NAR assumes that a family will use a conventional loan with a 20% down payment to purchase a home.